Silloth Lifeboat Station

 Silloth Lifeboat Station is located at the end of Lawn Terrace, in Silloth, a port town sitting on the Solway Firth, approximately 20 mi due west of Carlisle, on the north west coast of Cumbria.

-An Inshore lifeboat was first stationed in Silloth by the Royal National Lifeboat Institution (RNLI) in 1860.
+A lifeboat was first stationed at Silloth by the Royal National Lifeboat Institution (RNLI) in 1860, operating until 1896.
+The station was re-established as an Inshore lifeboat station in 1967.

 The station currently operates a Inshore lifeboat, Elaine and Don Wilkinson (B-828), on station since 2008.

 History

 In agreement with the local population, who had made a significant financial contribution towards the cost of a boathouse and carriage, and who had agreed to maintain the service jointly with the RNLI, a new lifeboat station was established at Silloth in 1860.
 The cost of a new lifeboat had been met by well-known philanthropist Miss Angela Burdett-Coutts.
-A 30-foot x 7-foot self-righting 'Pulling and Sailing' (P&S) lifeboat. one with sails and (6) oars, was placed on station, and named Angela and Hannah.
+A 30 ft 0 in x 7 ft 0 in self-righting 'Pulling and Sailing' (P&S) lifeboat. one with sails and (six) oars, was placed on station, and named Angela and Hannah.

-In 1867, the Angela and Hannah was found to be unfit, and withdrawn from service.
-Transported by both the London and North-Western, and North British railway companies free of charge, a replacement 32-foot lifeboat was placed at Silloth.
+By 1867, the Angela and Hannah was found to be unfit, and withdrawn from service.
+Transported by both the London and North-Western, and North British railway companies free of charge, a replacement 32 ft lifeboat was placed at Silloth.
 The lifeboat was again named Angela and Hannah, after Miss Burdett-Coutts and her sister.

 The Silloth lifeboat Angela and Hannah was launched at 07:30 on 24 January 1876 into gale-force conditions, to the schooner Tweed, on passage from Falmouth to Silloth, when she struck Powfoot Bank.
-With waves breaking over both vessels, 5 crew and the pilot were rescued.
+With waves breaking over both vessels, five crew and the pilot were rescued.
 The lifeboat was towed back in by the Steam tug Arabian.

 In 1885, a new 34-foot self-righting (P&S) lifeboat was placed at Silloth.
 Funded from the gift of Miss Annie F. Howis of Tulse Hill, on her direction, the boat was named Emma Frisby (ON 81).

 At a meeting of the RNLI management committee on Thursday 13 August 1896, following a report by district inspectors, a one-line entry records "Decided that the Silloth Life-boat station be discontinued".
 The station was duly closed, and the lifeboat Emma Frisby (ON 81) was sold from service.